ctschroeder/tutorials/generativeAI.md

 I don't expect more than a paragraph or two for this section.

-### 3. Document Transcription with ChatGPT ###
+### 3. Document Transcription with ChatGPT or Gemini ###
 Again: keep in mind that the _free_ versions of these apps limit the number of documents you can upload and the size of documents.
-- If you already have a subscription to a paid version of ChatGPT, Gemini, Copilot, Claude, etc., please use that.
+- If you already have a subscription to a paid version of ChatGPT, Gemini, Copilot, Claude, etc., you may want to use that.
-- If you are using a free version, be certain you are uploading the document(s) you want.
+- If you are using a free version, be certain you are uploading the document you want.
+Depending on the app, you might only be able to upload one document per day.

+1. Select and download an image from the ones I provide on Canvas.
+All of them are from the OU Western History collections. *When you write your Lab Report, be sure to cite item at the Western History website.*
+2. Navigate either to [ChatGPT](https://chatgpt.com) or to [Google Gemini](https://gemini.google.com).
+(In my experience DeepSeek was not as accurate, and Copilot could not process the pdf of a letter I gave it but refused to process the jpg without upgrading to the paid version.
+So use ChatGPT or Gemini.)
+3. Compose a prompt asking the app to transcribe a handwritten document in the file you will give it.
+Be sure to tell it if the image is of two pages facing each other (like an open book) or one page.
+You might want to give it a role (archivist? historian? family member reading a letter?)
+4. Type in the prompt and upload the image.
+(Be sure you upload the one you want-ChatGPT will only let you do one a day).
+5. Copy your prompt and results into a separate document.
+6. If you don't get any output, you may have to revise the prompt and prompt it again.
+7. Evaluate the results.
+How many letters does it get wrong?

+#### For your Lab Report ####
+Write up your evaluation of generative AI for handwritten text recognition.
+Document your tool, source, etc., as usual.
+Tell me how well the app performed in the task.
+Consider: does the generative AI app provide good results?
+Would you use it if you were conducting historical research?

+I don't expect more than a paragraph or two for this section.

+## Attach prompts and output ##
+At the end of your lab report, copy over the relevant transcripts of your conversations for the above.